 9. Food Journals

 Everyone wants to eat healthier, and behavioral scientists have found that keeping a food journal is one of the best ways to get control of your eating habits.
 A pocket-size journal makes it easy to keep track of food, calories, macronutrients, and water intake, even when you’re dining out.
-Food journals make great gifts for health-conscious people.
+Food mini books make great gifts for health-conscious people.
 Use them as handouts or premiums for your gym, doctor’s office, or weight loss center.

 10. Golf Scorecards

 Give golfers a welcome surprise by printing personalized scorecard books.
 These handy booklets are always in high demand, and their small size fits easily into pockets or golf bags.
 These scorecards should be legible, easy to read, and clearly show the course information, number and names of players, handicaps, strokes, and more.
 Use them at your next golf tournament to make a statement.

 If your doctor has diagnosed you with a serious or chronic medical condition, it is helpful to have a small, usable guide to treatments and procedures.
 These mini books work for medical offices, dental offices, urgent care centers, and public health clinics.
 Their small size means patients can easily carry them out when they leave the office.